A Minkowski inequality for the static Einstein-Maxwell space-time: Introduction and Main Results

 The Reissner–Nordstr\"om photon spheres model photons spiraling around the central black hole or naked singularity ‘at a fixed distance’.
 A Reissner–Nordstr\"om space-time can contain a photon sphere (or not), on which light can get trapped (cf. \cite{cederbaum2016,galloway,sophia,yaza2015} and the references therein).
 The existence of such photon sphere depends on the relationship between mass and electric charge of the black hole.

-To state our next result we now consider an $3$-dimensional electrostatic system with at least one connected photon sphere.
 It was proved that a photon sphere in an asymptotically flat electrostatic system with an electro-magnetic energy–momentum tensor satisfying the NEC (null energy condition) has positive mean curvature (cf. Theorem 3.1 in \cite{galloway} and Lemma 2.6 in \cite{cederbaum2017}).
 Thus, the positivity of the mean curvature of $\Sigma$ in the Main Theorem can be replaced by the NEC (when $\Sigma$ is a photon sphere).
-This shows that the technicality of the IMCF can be avoided assuming some particular (and natural) hypothesis.
+This shows that the technicality of the IMCF can be avoided assuming some particular (and natural) hypothesis, although as far as we know there are no known examples of null-homologous photon spheres in an electrostatic system.
 We remember that in the photon sphere $\Sigma$ the mean curvature and the static potential $f$ are constants.

-\begin{corollary} Consider that $(M^3,\,g,\,f,\,\psi)$ is an asymptotically flat electrostatic manifold with bounded scalar curvature.
-Let $\Omega\subset M$ denote the region bounded by the photon sphere $\Sigma$, null-homologous, that is outer-minimizing with (inward) mean curvature $H$ such that the NEC holds.
-Then, we have